Pakistan court suspends Imran Khan’s prison sentence in state gifts case

 Islamabad, Pakistan – A court in Pakistan has suspended former Prime Minister Imran Khan’s jail sentence in a case related to illegal selling of state gifts.

-Khan and his wife Bushra Bibi were each handed a 14-year sentence in the case on January 31 – just a week ahead of February 8 elections, which Khan’s party alleges was rigged.
+Khan and his wife Bushra Bibi were each handed a 14-year sentence in the case on January 31 – just a week ahead of the February 8 elections, which Khan’s party alleges were rigged.

 Keep readinglist of 4 items